 7 Hawksnest Snow Tubing and Zip Line CourseSeven DevilsSee on map

-Hawksnest Resort is a family-friendly winter area that’s home to the largest snow tubing park on the East Coast, as well as the longest zip line tour in the nation.
-The tubing park is comprised of four areas and 30 lighted lanes ranging from 400 to 1,000 feet in length.
-The zip line course features 20 cables covering more than four miles and is open year-round.
+Hawksnest Resort is a family-friendly winter area that’s home to one of the largest snow tubing parks on the East Coast, as well as year-round zip lines.
+The tubing park is comprised of four areas with 30 lighted lanes ranging from 400 to 1,000 feet in length.
+The zip line course features 20 cables covering more than 4 miles.

 8 Jonas Ridge Snow Tubing Park